This post aims to help you plan your walk across the Brooklyn Bridge.

 Be sure to check out our guide to New York City weather to help plan which pieces of clothing to bring.

-It is also very safe to walk across the Brooklyn Bridge at night, as there are many tourists and commuters using the bridge until about 11 pm (23:00) at night.
+It is also very safe to walk across the Brooklyn Bridge at night, as many tourists and locals use the bridge until about 11 pm (23:00) at night.

 New York commuters hurrying to work spend 25 minutes crossing the 1.3 miles (2.09 km) long bridge.